usnavy/handbook/_pages/policies/travel-and-leave-policies/travel-guide-3-approval.md

 [Back to Choose your Itinerary](/travel-guide-2-choose-your-itinerary) [Jump to Travel](/travel-guide-4-travel)

-Now that you've chosen your itinerary, its time to complete some additional trip information to get your trip ready for approval and to book your tickets.
+Now that you've chosen your itinerary, it's time to complete some additional trip information to get your trip ready for approval and to book your tickets.
 There are 2 main parts to this process:

 1. [Completing your Trip Information](#complete-trip-information)